 Our primary business is the ownership and/or operation of casino and related hospitality and entertainment facilities, which includes offering casino gambling, hotel accommodations, dining, golf, RV camping, sports betting, entertainment, and retail outlets, among other amenities.
 We currently own or operate five casino properties in four states - Mississippi, Colorado, Indiana and Nevada - and are constructing a sixth casino hotel in Colorado.
-We view our Mississippi and Indiana properties as distinct operating segments, both of our Colorado properties (including our under-construction Chamonix Casino Hotel ("Chamonix") project) as an operating segment, and both of our Nevada properties as an operating segment.
+We view our Mississippi and Indiana properties as distinct operating segments, both of our Colorado properties (including our under-construction Chamonix Casino Hotel project, "Chamonix") as an operating segment, and both of our Nevada properties as an operating segment.
 We also benefit from six permitted sports "skins" that we are allowed to operate, three in Colorado and three in Indiana.
 We have contracted with other companies to operate these online sports wagering sites under their own brands in exchange for a percentage of revenues, as defined, subject to annual minimum amounts.
 As of this report date, five of our six permitted skins have commenced operations.
-We expect our last remaining skin to begin operations in Indiana in the coming months.